The Parish Team

 History of St Elizabeth’s

 The parish of St Elizabeth’s was founded in 1888 when the current church was built by the Marquis de Castéja in memory of his wife Eliza.
 Prior to the opening of St Elizabeth’s, from 1814 Mass had been said in the church of St Mary which had previously been the village’s old tithe barn and stood on the site of current graveyard.
 The Catholic tradition in Scarisbrick goes back long before 1814, when Mass was said for all the Catholic tenants in the chapel at Scarisbrick Hall.
-The first record found of a chapel there dates to 1420 and in the 17th and 18th centuries the Hall operated as a clandestine Jesuit junior school.
+The first record found of a chapel there dates to 1420, and in the 17th & 18th centuries the Hall operated as a clandestine Jesuit junior school.

 St Elizabeth’s contains many beautiful stained glass windows, statues and carvings which reflect the influence of both Peter Paul Pugin, the architect, and the French ancestry of the Castéja family.

-Since its opening there have been several changes to St Elizabeth’s, most notably the installation of the new altar in the 1960s in the wake of Vatican II, and changes to the internal decoration which used to be even more ornate.
+Since its opening there have been several changes to St Elizabeth’s, most notably the installation of the new altar in the late 1960s in the wake of Vatican II, and changes to the internal decoration which used to be even more ornate.